mdsufz/StandEnA/docs/CUSTOMDB.md

 # Downloading protein sequences based on a list of KO numbers
 download_kos -o manual_download_fasta/ -k kos.txt > log_kos.txt 2> err_kos.txt
 ```
+Note that if the same list of proteins are using both EC and KO numbers, the files initially downloaded files will be overwritten because the file naming convention for this step uses the KO numbers for both methods.
+It is suggested to save the files to a new directory (e.g., manual_download_fasta_new/) to avoid this.

 ##### Manually downloading proteins from other sources